zhongti0126/zhongti-portfolio/README.md

 # 張中褆 CHUNG-TI CHANG

 ## 👨‍💻 About Me
-Computer Science student passionate about software development and embedded systems.
+Computer Science student passionate about software development and embedded systems

 ---